Skip to content

 Chateau Pimo is a 19th-century residence in Draguignan, in the Haut-Var, surrounded by vineyards and olive groves on a 3-hectare property.
 Inside, Victorian murals and classic mouldings create a period backdrop.
 The estate includes a ballroom, sunset-facing terraces, a rose garden, swimming pool, and spa, concentrating a wide range of amenities into a property designed for full privatisation by a single party.

-With capacity for 50 guests, all sleeping on-site across 5 chateau bedrooms plus glamping tents in the park, Chateau Pimo delivers the most intimate experience in this Riviera collection.
+With capacity for 50 guests, all sleeping on-site across 5 chateau bedrooms plus glamping tents in the park, Chateau Pimo delivers one of the most intimate formats on the Riviera.
 Every guest is part of the house party, from breakfast to late-night drinks, with no need for hotel transfers or coordination.
-Starting at €3,000, this is the lowest entry point in the collection; a compelling option for couples who want a private chateau weekend without the scale or price of the coastal venues.
+Starting at €3,000, this is among the most approachable entry points on the Riviera; a compelling option for couples who want a private chateau weekend without the scale or price of the coastal venues.
 The Marseille Provence Airport is approximately 1.5 hours by road.

 Why We Love It